Retirement

 How Lump Sums Are Calculated

-From 2021 to 2023, rising interest rates caused many pension lump sums to drop 15-25%.
-A retiree who delayed their decision by 18 months might have seen their offer fall from $480,000 to $380,000—a $100,000 difference for the same monthly benefit.
+From 2021 to 2023, rising interest rates caused many pension lump sums to drop 15–25%.
+Someone who delayed their decision by 18 months might have seen their offer fall by $100,000 for the exact same monthly benefit.

-Two Fundamentally Different Retirement Strategies
+Two Different Retirement Strategies

-The Monthly Pension
+Monthly Pension

 • • Guaranteed for life (and possibly your spouse’s life)

-• • No investment management required
+• • No investment management needed

 • • Protected from market crashes